kawai125/OpenFFT_Cpp_wrapper/README.md

      ```c++
      fft_mngr.finalize();
      ```
-     The OpenFFT configurations are shared in global manager object (It allows you to make many instance of OpenFFT::Manager<>).
+     The OpenFFT configurations are shared in global manager object (It allows you to make many instance of `OpenFFT::Manager<>`).
      It is recommended that you call the 'finalize' function at once in finalization part of your program.

-## Other APIs
+## Other API

    - Get OpenFFT information of local process.
      ```c++